learnk8s/learnk8s.io/src/bsk201909/secrets.md

 You should have a strategy for

 - Loading secrets into the cluster safely and securely.
-After all, the secrets are created externally and then migrated to the cluster
+After all, the secrets are created externally and then migrated to the cluster.
 - Keeping a single and trusted source of truth for your secrets.
 So you don't risk having secrets out of sync.
-- Having an audit history of who changed the secret and for what reason
+- Having an audit history of who changed the secret and for what reason.

 Tools such as Sealed Secrets, Helm Secrets and Kamus are designed to help you keep your secrets in Git so that you can leverage existing coding practices without compromising on security.